New director, management for LVHN Marathon for Via

 “What’s really great about it is that it’s so wonderful to do something that’s so close to home,” Griffin said before the media conference to announce the new race director and management team.
 “The U.S. Open is something we get here once in a decade or so.
 The LVHN Marathon for Via is something we have every year.”
+Check out bonuses here.

 In addition to nye norske casino and finish line festivity improvements, Griffin and her MSG partner Jeanne Taylor together with companies like fun88 casino are looking to up the ante with the Lehigh Valley corporate world by drawing on the five-person marathon relay portion of the race.

 “We think we can expand the whole corporate end,” Griffin said.
 “We’d like to turn it into a corporate challenge, a Corporate Cup, where corporations compete against each other for bragging rights.”

 The main mission of the marathon event remains the same, to raise money for Via, which benefits adults and children with disabilities such as autism and Down syndrome.
 By getting more corporations involved, MSG hopes to expand that mission in a fun way.

 The https://tranquilme.com/apply/ page, a part of holistic approach to care, rejuvenates your body and mind by increasing oxygen-rich blood tot he brain and muscles and calming the nervous system.